cryingcoralclouds/Distributed-Systems-Chord-DNS/chord/README.md

 ## Next steps
 According to Claude, these are the next steps in order of priority:
 1) Periodic Maintenance Routines
-    - stabilise() to periodically verify and update successor pointers
     - fixFingers() to periodically refresh finger table entries
     - checkPredecessor() to detect node failures

 2) HTTP Transport Layer
-    - Create an HTTP implementation of the NodeClient interface
-    - Set up HTTP endpoints for all required RPCs (FindSuccessor, GetKey, StoreKey, etc.)
+    - Set up HTTP endpoints and implement request/response handling for DeleteKey and TransferKey (by Checkpoint 3)
-    - Implement request/response handling for node communication

-3) Key Replication and Consistency
+3) Key Replication and Consistency (by Checkpoint 3)
     - Complete the replicateKey() implementation
-    - Add version tracking for keys (no need for our proj I think)
+    - Add version tracking for keys
-    - Implement periodic key synchronization between replicas (no need for our proj I think)
+    - Implement periodic key synchronization between replicas

-4) Failure Detection and Recovery (which I think should be last step instead)
+4) Failure Detection and Recovery (by Checkpoint 3)
     - Add heartbeat mechanisms between nodes
     - Implement successor list maintenance
     - Add key recovery when nodes fail